StatNLP/otedama/README.md

 * `<minimum matching features>`:[1-12] 12 for exact matching, <12 for fuzzy matching.
 The given value is adjusted automatically for nodes that have few children and thus cannot fulfill the given matching criterion.
 Small values yield very poor results.
 * `<test treebank>`: [file name or 'none'] Treebank file for tracking alignment monotonicity.
 This feature is currently not supported.
 * `<maximum overall reduction>`:[0-100] Bound on the effect on alignment monotonicity of the whole training corpus for candidate rules.
-* `<minimum reduction factor>`:[0-10] Variance constraint for rules: Must reduce crossing score on n times as many sentences as number of sentences where it increases crossing score.
+* `<minimum reduction factor>`:[0-10] Variance constraint for rules: Each new rule must reduce crossing score on n times as many sentences as number of sentences where it increases crossing score.
 * `<window size>:[2-4]` Size of the sliding window during rule extraction.
 * `<use feature subsets>`: If 'y', subsets of the matching context are also extracted as feature sets for candidate rules.